geudde/attic-chest/pages/13.reference/01.porden/docs.md

 They, proud to hear and emulate their sire,<br>
 And the glad hours had past in such delight,<br>
 That far the day had trespass’d on the night.

+[^106]: The coast of Stromboli is covered to the east and north-east with a black shining sand, which extends to some distance into the sea.
+It arises from the scoriaceous lava ejected by the mountain, which is very friable and soon be- comes pulverized. — *Spallanzani*.

 [^107]: Spallanzani notices the attachment of the natives of Stromboli to their rugged shore, and miserable huts, formed of pieces of lava rudely piled together, even in situations where their little vineyards frequently suffered from the sulphureous vapours and explosions of the mountain.